 With this in mind, ensuring that you have a healthy workforce is incredibly important.
 We take a look at some of the ways in which you can keep your team fit and in good health.

 Allow for exercise

-Regular exercise is important in many different respects, whether it be for its mood boosting affects, helping to reduce anxiety, stress and depression or its ability to boost physical health, encouraging your staff to keep fit is an excellent way to ensure the team remains strong.
+Regular exercise is important in many different respects, whether it be for its mood-boosting effects, helping to reduce anxiety, stress and depression or its ability to boost physical health, encouraging your staff to keep fit is an excellent way to ensure the team remains strong.

-You want to provide an environment which caters for exercise.
-This can be as simple as finding a location which is a healthy 10 minute walk from the nearest station, selecting a premises with a built-in gym or even providing secure bike parking on your premises.
+You want to provide an environment that caters for exercise.
+This can be as simple as finding a location that is a healthy 10-minute walk from the nearest station, selecting premises with a built-in gym or even providing secure bike parking on your premises.
 Employers should push the cycle to work scheme, as there are tax breaks available for those that cycle to work including savings on bikes and safety equipment.

 Having small, healthy snacks (such as having nuts or a fruit bowl) available in the office can help to encourage healthy eating habits.
 Nearly everyone becomes susceptible to a mid-morning or late-afternoon snack, but it can be very tempting to go for the nearest thing available as a pick-me-up.
 In offices, this can often be a vending machine chock full of sweets and crisps, which can create an initial energy high, but quickly dip.

 Eating healthy snacks leads to a more sustainable energy boost, leading to better productivity within the workforce and using companies like Graze and local fruit vendors make this very easy to have healthy snacks delivered to your door every day.

 The physical layout of an office is important to the health of your employees.
 For example, if the office is cramped, messy and with no real sunlight, this isn’t likely to have a great effect on the mental health of workers.

 Several startups are accustomed to working in basements or garages but the lack of light, fresh air or heat can have a detrimental impact on an employee’s health.